-K = equityinvestment / (equitystrategy + sum (open_orders_spread_cost))
+Copy ratio (K) = equityinvestment / (equitystrategy + sum (open_orders_spread_cost))

-- equitystrategy - strategy account equity (owned by strategy provider)
+- equitystrategy - strategy account equity

-- equityinvestment - investment account equity (owned by investors) by investors)
+- equityinvestment - investment account equity

 When the strategy has no open orders open_orders_spread_cost will be set as 0.